TheSuperHackers/GeneralsGermanUncutLoca/README.md

-# GeneralsRussianLoca
+# GeneralsGermanUncutLoca
-German Unuct Localization for Generals Zero Hour
+German Uncut Localization for Generals Zero Hour

 #### Important folders and files
 * GermanUncut > Contains all german source and build files for Generals